michaelcraiger/fefos/README.md

 python -m ipykernel install --user --name=oxide_mixer
 ```

+## File system description

 In the directory `data_gather` is found the code to collect the necessary data from Materials Project in `mp_data_save.ipynb`.
 This is saved as pickle files since there contains pymatgen structure objects and they are under `unary_oxide_data.p` for unary oxide information, `ele2gs.p` which is the single element energy data, required to calculate formation energies and the binary oxide data under `binary_oxide_data.p`.
 These files are needed to fit the coefficients for the parabolas of each of the 3 considered binary oxide types i.e. MO, M2O3 and MO2-type oxides under the `make_quadratics` directory.
 Within `data_gather` another file which saves all the MO/M2O3/MO2-type binary oxides with the appropriate pairs of elements, and formation energy infomation required by FEFOS, is seen in `binary_pairing_data.ipynb` and saved as `binary_pairing_data.p` which is required to plot Figures 2 and 4.

 In `make_quadratics` there is code to save the oxidation and reduction parabola coefficients for each considered element, oxidation state pairing under `mp_quadratic_equations_ox.p` and `mp_quadratic_equations_red.p` denoting oxidation and reduction respectively.

 `roost_test_data` contains the csv files required to plot the learning curves for Figure 3 in the manuscript, found in the Goodall, Lee Nature Communications paper under 'Data availability'.

-The code to plot Figure 1, 2 and 4 is in the notebook `formation_energy_mixer.ipynb` as this includes the code which carries out the FEFOS procedure once the parabola coefficients and binary oxide data from Materials Project are saved.`
+The code to plot Figure 1, 2 and 4 is in the notebook `formation_energy_mixer.ipynb` as this includes the code which carries out the FEFOS procedure once the parabola coefficients and binary oxide data from Materials Project are saved.